themanager.org

 Making Marketing Accountable Twelve characteristics to provide standards and metrics that create accountability for marketing decisions.
 2006

-Marketing Effectiveness: Beyond the Short Term While the results of marketing investments are most readily measured in the short term, marketing’s beneficial effects often extend well beyond the initial weeks or months following a particular campaign or activity. new
+Marketing Effectiveness: Beyond the Short Term While the results of marketing investments are most readily measured in the short term, marketing’s beneficial effects often extend well beyond the initial weeks or months following a particular campaign or activity.

 Marketing Spending and the Volatility of Revenues and Cash Flows While effective marketing spending is known to improve a brand’s financial performance, it can also increase the volatility of performance, which is not a desirable outcome.
 This paper analyzes how revenue and cash-flow volatility are influenced by own and competitive marketing spending volatility, by the level of marketing spending, by the responsiveness of own marketing spending, and by competitive reactivity.